Riding the Market Roller Coaster

 Ups and downs seem even more drastic when viewed through the traditional wealth management lens, which can be at odds with how investors actually view risk and their investment objectives.

-“Continued market volatility is a constant reminder to investors that there can be a fairly wide berth around what we expect will happen and what actually happens regarding short-term equity market returns,” says Katherine Nixon, chief investment officer for Personal Financial Services at Northern Trust.
+“Continued market volatility is a constant reminder to investors that there can be a fairly wide berth around what we expect will happen and what actually happens regarding short-term equity market returns,” says Katherine Nixon, chief investment officer in Wealth Management at Northern Trust.
 “The wealth management business tends to define risk as volatility, or standard deviation.
 It is industry standard to look at an investor’s assets using a portfolio view, from the top down, with dollars assumed to be fungible across asset classes.”

 A new solution, dubbed Goals Driven Investing at Northern Trust, turns this long-held view on its head.
 This approach to investment management matches life goals with the appropriate asset allocation based on the goal’s time horizon and risk preference.
 Goals Driven Investing is part of the Life Driven Wealth Management strategy that helps clients prioritize goals around maintaining a current lifestyle, preparing for future expenditures, protecting their family’s financial future and creating a philanthropic legacy.